yingding/ai-hackathon-022025/docs/07 Copilot Studio.md

 ## Create your agent in copilot studio

-Call the browser in InPrivate mode and follow the link [[Copilot Studio]](https://copilotstudio.preview.microsoft.com) Use the user credentials assigned to you to sign into the demo tenant.
-Set-Up the MFA if needed.
+Call the browser in InPrivate mode and follow the link [[Copilot Studio]](https://copilotstudio.preview.microsoft.com).

+Use the user credentials assigned to you to sign into the CDX demo tenant.
+Set-Up the MFA as described in the previous document..
 When you set up the MFA you can create a new user profile in browser so that you can log in again without having to enter the credentials.

-In Copilot Studio, you can create a new agent by description.
-Assure that you have selected your own personal developer environment.
+In Copilot Studio, you can create a new agent by entering a description.
+Assure that you have selected your own personal developer environment in the upper right corner.

  ![](main/imgs_mcs/CS_create.jpg)

- You can continue in the dialogue and enter decriptions or user "Skip to configure" button to use the configureation pane directly.
+ You can continue in the creation dialogue and enter decriptions or use "Skip to configure" button to use the configuration pane directly in agent.
  Upon finishing, press "Create" to create your agent.

 ![alt text](main/imgs_mcs/CS_skip_to_configure.png)